HeyYouWhoMe/BroadcastViewer/README.md

 ## d.
 Let's finalise our Data Set, but add some additional fields to the FAA's minimum because it makes sense to us to do so

-* **Flight Number** - so that the data backend can link the drone persona and the pilot persona together by Flight Number, Drone Id, and Drone Id Country Code
+* **Flight Number** - so that the data backend can link the drone persona and the pilot control station persona together by Flight Number, Drone Id, and Drone Id Country Code
 * **Drone Id** - catering for our self assigned Identity Number, but being capable of storing a national or international Identity Number.
 * **Drone Id County Code** - catering for national and international Drone Id Scenarios, if they ever materialise
 * **Drone Latitude** - the present latitude of the drone